punchagan/punchagan.muse-amuse.in/content/blog/goodbye-google-analytics.md

 Given this, and the fact that I've recently been intrigued by [Rust](https://www.rust-lang.org/en-US/) and want to learn it, I've started writing a [small Apache log analyzer in Rust](https://github.com/punchagan/weblogviz).
-It's just a toy, as of now. [goaccess](https://goaccess.io/) is a nice "real-time" log analyzer that gives some nice stats, if you are looking for a nicer tool.
+It's just a toy, as of now. [goaccess](https://goaccess.io/) is a nice "real-time" log analyzer that gives some useful stats.

 ---